Samdemarco/TechBlog/README.md

 ## Description

-JobSeeker is a job board that by using the [JSearch API](https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch/details) in the backend provides a list of jobs posted across the web in real-time from many major and minor job sites.

-JobSeeker is a subscription based service.
-Once the user creates an account and inputs their profile information they can browse through the available jobs and apply to those of interest in one click.
+This project is a fullstack 'Tech Blog' web application leveraging the MVC paradigm for the architectural structure.

+The application (Tech Blog) allows a developer the abitlity to both view and post topics on the latest software development skills, strategies, and insight.

+Users are required to subscribe to the blog where they can then proceed to add their own posts with the ability to either modify or delete as they see fit.

-The application uses: `Node.js`, `MySQL2`, `Express.js`, `Sequelize`, and `Handlebars` to implement the full-stack functionality.
+The application uses: `Node.js`, `MySQL2`, `Express.js`, `Sequelize`, `Handlebars`, and `Bootswatch` to implement fullstack functionality.

+ ## Challenges

+This was a fun however, challenging assignment!
+Lot's of moving pieces to figure out with the different routes and models required for the application.
+Completing project 2 before this assignment proved useful since my project was architected using the MVC paradigm...this definitely provided the foundation to tackle this assignment.

 ## User Story